Leucochloridium paradoxum: Distribution

 Leucochloridium paradoxum was originally described based on its sporocyst stage, collected from an island in the river Elbe at Pillnitz, near Dresden, Germany.
-Other known locations are Poland, Belarus, the St Petersburg area of Russia, Denmark, Sweden, Norway, the Netherlands, the UK and Japan.
-It is believed to be the species of Leuchochloridium infecting an endemic species of semi-slug on Robinson Crusoe Island in the Pacific, the only record from the Southern Hemisphere.
+Other known locations are Poland, the Czech Republic, Belarus, Belgium, the Saint Petersburg area of Russia, Denmark, Sweden, Norway, the Netherlands, and the United Kingdom.
+It has also been recorded from Japan, but this may be a separate species.
+Leuchochloridium paradoxum is thought to be the species infecting an endemic species of semi-slug on Robinson Crusoe Island in the Pacific, the only record from the Southern Hemisphere.